What tax incentives exist to help families pay for college?

 Lifetime Learning Credit

 The lifetime learning credit (LLC) equals 20 percent of tuition and fees for any postsecondary education expense, up to a maximum annual credit of $2,000 per taxpayer.
 That maximum applies to the combined expenses of all students in the household claiming the credit and is reached when total qualifying expenses equal $10,000.
-The maximum benefit for the LLC phases out between 2014 AGIs of $54,000 and $64,000 for single taxpayers ($108,000 and $128,000 for married couples).
+The maximum benefit for the LLC phases out for MAGI between $56,000 and $66,000 in 2017 (and between $112,000 and $132,000 for married couples).
+The phaseout thresholds for the lifetime learning credit are adjusted annually for inflation.
 The LLC is nonrefundable, so only people who owe income tax can benefit.

 Tuition and Fees Deduction

-The deduction for tuition and fees allows taxpayers (parents or students, whoever pays) to reduce taxable incomes by up to $4,000.
-To qualify, a family’s adjusted gross income may not exceed $65,000 for single filers or $130,000 for married filers.
-Single filers with AGIs between $65,000 and $80,000 or married filers with AGIs between $130,000 and $160,000 can deduct up to $2,000 of expenses.
+The deduction for tuition and fees allows taxpayers (parents, students, or spouses—whoever pays) to reduce taxable incomes by up to $4,000.
+To qualify in 2016, a family’s modified adjusted gross income may not exceed $65,000 for single, head of household, or qualifying widower filers or $130,000 for married filers.
+Single, head of household, or qualifying widower filers with AGIs between $65,000 and $80,000 or married filers with AGIs between $130,000 and $160,000 can deduct up to $2,000 of expenses.
 After that, a family is no longer eligible for the deduction.
 Since the provision is a deduction, it has value only to students and their families with taxable income.
-The tuition and fees deduction was retroactively extended for 2014; it is set to expire again in 2015 unless extended.
+The tuition and fees deduction was extended for 2015 and 2016 but is set to expire in 2017 unless extended again.

 Student loan interest deduction